Stargazing in Lake Tekapo: The Mount John Observatory Tour

 You can drive up to Mount John Observatory — it’s open between 9 am and 5.30 pm during summer and 9 am – 4.30 pm in winter.
 It costs $8 to use the road, or you can walk up from town which takes around an hour.
 There’s a cafe up there and the views are awesome.

-Disclaimer: We were hosted by Earth and Sky; all thoughts and opinions are our own.
+Disclaimer: We were hosted by Dark Sky Project; all thoughts and opinions are our own.

 Latest posts by Jon Algie (see all)